JiaZe-Chong/AOC2024/README.md

-# AOC2024

-My solutions for Advent of Code 2024.
-All of them will be in `Go` for my learning.
+# Advent of Code 2024

+This will be the repo where I store my AOC solutions,

+## Goals

+- Learn `Go`.
+- No AI.
+- No external libraries.

+## Running the code
+- Clone this repo.
+- Change the current working directory, `cd Day{day number}`
+- Make sure the input files are present
+- Run the main code `go run main.go`